 It might come as a big surprise to some people, but sand dollars are actually a living creature.
 They are considered marine creatures that are a member of the Clypeasterodia family which are invertebrates.
 They are identifiable by their unique rounded shape that has a floral-like pattern on the top.

-Because the species classifies as a type of ClypeasterodiaOpens in a new tab., a sand dollar has a thick skeletal layer typically called a “test“.
+Because the species classifies as a type of Clypeasterodia, a sand dollar has a thick skeletal layer typically called a “test“.
 It is this skeletal layer that produces the floral petals on top of the creature.

 These petals are actually pores that aid in the creature being able to expel gas change from its body, basically to breathe.

-Their physical composition and scientific classification make them very close relative to other sea creatures like starfishOpens in a new tab. and sea urchinsOpens in a new tab..
+Their physical composition and scientific classification make them very close relative to other sea creatures like starfish and sea urchins.

 While they are close relatives, each species obviously has its own behaviour.